This story begins with a murder.

 Sue: What a strange episode.
-I’m looking forward to finding out which alien is behind it, though.top
+I’m looking forward to finding out which alien is behind it.

-The Doctor shows Lady Cranleigh the dead body he has found in one of her cupboards.
+The Doctor shows Lady Cranleigh a dead body he found in one of her cupboards.

 Sue: **** me, the body is still there.
-I would have put good money on it vanishing.
-That’s clever.
+I would have put money on it vanishing.
+So that’s clever.

 Sue: He’s a creepy Frank Spencer.
 “Hmmm, Betty, I burnt my face off when I was making the dinner.
 Hmmm, sorry.”

-Despite the deteriorating weather, the party soldiers bravely on.
+Despite the deteriorating weather, the party-goers are bravely soldiering on.

 Sue: Poor sods.
 They are freezing to death out there.
-Nyssa – or Ann – I can’t keep up – will catch pneumonia in that skimpy dress.
+Nyssa – or Ann, I can’t keep up – will probably catch pneumonia in that skimpy dress.

 The Doctor and his friends are in big trouble.

-Sue: This is what happens when you gatecrash a buffet.
+Sue: This is what happens when you decide to gatecrash a buffet.
 Let this be a lesson to you all.

-The Doctor leads his inquisitors to the cupboard with the corpse, but it has disappeared!
+The Doctor leads his inquisitors to the cupboard containing the corpse, but it’s disappeared!